 Legal Liabilities when Check Fraud Occurs

-Check fraud losses are estimated to be in excess of $18 billion each year.
-In fact, a recent nation-wide counterfeit check operation is estimated to have caused over $9 million in losses.
+Check fraud losses are estimated to exceed $18 billion each year.
+A recent nationwide counterfeit check operation is projected to have caused over $9 million in losses.

-- Procedures that can be utilized to reduce the bank’s exposure to check fraud losses;
+- Procedures that can be used to reduce your bank’s exposure to check fraud losses

-- A plain English explanation of the bank’s legal responsibility for counterfeit, forged and altered checks under the Uniform Commercial Code, Regulation CC and other federal regulations;
+- A plain English explanation of your bank’s legal responsibility for counterfeit, forged and altered checks under the Uniform Commercial Code, Regulation CC, and other federal regulations

 Terri D. Thomas is Senior VP and Legal Department Director for the Kansas Bankers Association.
 Prior to this, she was with “Bankers Choice,” a financial consulting firm.
 Before this, Terri was employed in the financial industry for over twenty-three years in various capacities.
 Most notably, she served for fourteen years as in-house legal counsel and trust officer for Bank of America and its Kansas predecessors.
 Receiving her Bachelor of Arts degree from Kansas State University in 1985, Terri continued her education at Washburn University School of Law and obtained her Juris Doctor in 1988.